Tools & Education

 - Community Performance Data Center — The Colorado Department of Human Services Division of Child Welfare staff, in partnership with the University of Kansas School of Social Work, created this educational website and the data center to share real-time data about the children, youth and families involved in Colorado’s child welfare system in an effort to engage communities in the unmet needs of abused and neglected children in their community and neighborhood.

 - Online Training for Mandatory Reporters of Child Abuse and Neglect — This training is for individuals who are required by law in Colorado to report of child abuse and neglect.
 If you are an educator, first responder, healthcare provider, or mental health professional, please take the training identified specifically for your profession.
 All other mandatory reporters, please take the training for Colorado professionals.
 The training is designed to be flexible, so the amount of time it takes you to complete can vary.

-Everything your organization needs to help raise awareness during National Foster Care Awareness Month.
+Everything your organization needs to help raise awareness during National Adoption Month.